-New rules for pet travel to the EU have now been imposed and instead of obtaining a pet passport, you will need to get an animal health certificate (AHC).
+New rules for pet travel from the UK to the EU have now been imposed and instead of obtaining a pet passport, you will need to get an animal health certificate (AHC).

 Please see our pet travel to Europe page for the up to date and relevant information.